functionland/docs/docs/functionyard/fxblox-app.md

 7. Manually connect your phone to the "FxBlox" WiFi/Hotspot, and turn off "mobile data", then continue in the app.

 :::warning
 Everyone should format their storage in step 8.
 If you have Blox with internal storage, disconnect any external disk.
 If you have Blox with no internal storage, attach your external storage.
 At the "set Authorizer" page, wait for 10 seconds and a green button named "Format Disk" appears. click on it and blox turns <font color="purple"> purple</font> and reboots after a few minutes.
-You should wait for the light to turn flashing <font color="cyan"> light blue</font> again and then reconnect your phone to FxBlox again to continue the process
+The app goes to `Connect to blox` screen again.
+You should wait for the light to turn flashing <font color="cyan"> light blue</font> again and then reconnect your phone to FxBlox again to continue the process.

+If for any reason you see the capacity at 0 again after Format, you should format the external disk yourself, of if you have 1TB internal, contact support
 :::

 8. Make sure you have attached at least 300GB of external storage to your FxBlox.
 Proceed by clicking `Next` once the app recognizes the storage.